Kicksecure/security-misc/README.md

 /etc/sysctl.d/coredumps.conf
 /lib/systemd/coredump.conf.d/disable-coredumps.conf

-* The thunderbolt and firewire modules are blacklisted as they can be used for DMA (Direct Memory Access) attacks.
+* The thunderbolt and firewire kernel modules are blacklisted as they can be used for DMA (Direct Memory Access) attacks.

 * IOMMU is enabled with a boot parameter to prevent DMA attacks.